Siebel CRM Licensing

 • Siebel Loyalty: Loyalty program and rewards management for customer retention programs.

-Siebel also offers industry-specific verticals—pre-built solutions tailored to sectors such as Financial Services, Telecommunications (Communications, Media, and energy), the Public Sector, Life Sciences, and more.
+Siebel also offers industry-specific verticals—pre-built solutions tailored to sectors such as Financial Services, Telecommunications (Communications, Media, and Energy), the Public Sector, Life Sciences, and more.

 These versions often require a special industry-based module (for example, Siebel Financial Services or Siebel Communications).
 They may also have vertical-specific modules (e.g., Siebel CME Contracts instead of generic Contract】.

 In practice, any Siebel deployment will include one or more of the above modules in the core Siebel CRM Base to fit the business’s needs.
-It’s important to note that all these modules are technically accessible in the software—Siebel does not enforce license keys for each module by default.
-Unlicensed modules could be activated unless governance is in place: Each Siebel module is generally licensed separately (typically per user).

 For example, if you deploy Siebel Sales and Siebel Service, you must purchase licenses for each module’s users.
 That said, industry-specific versions often replace the generic modules (you would license Siebel Financial Services Sales instead of standard Sales, for instance).

 Oracle’s price list notes that nearly all modules require the Siebel CRM Base license as a prerequisite.
 Some niche add-ons (like certain connectors or tools) might be exceptions, but generally, you must license and add the modules you use.
-All customers can mix and match CRM modules and even industry modules as needed in their solution.

 Siebel Licensing Metrics and Models